RLOpenCatalyst/core/README.md

 #Code Review

-Each Github pull request will go through 3 step before merge:
+Each Github pull request will go through the following step before merge:

  1. We will execute our automated test cases against the pull request.
 If the tests failed the pull request will be rejected with comments provided on the failures.